Corporate Governance Report

 In order that diverse people can work actively in the long term in the Group, we are developing a pleasant working environment and improving various systems.
 Continuously, we will implement necessary review and enhancement in order to respond to changes in lifestyles and awareness toward working.

-• Introduction and expansion of new leave system (time-select leave, etc.)
+- Expansion of leave system (time-select leave, etc.)

 [Principle 2.6] (Roles of Corporate Pension Funds as Asset Owners)